Whimsy Stick

 The usable running distance between dog and lure at any moment.
 Determined by pole-to-line ratio, not total length.
 If the line significantly exceeds the pole, the lure collapses toward the handler and the chase ends in collision instead of pursuit.
 The correct ratio holds the lure six to ten feet ahead of the dog regardless of arc position.

-Target: 6–10 ft field at full sprint
+Target: 6 to 10 ft field at full sprint

 Spec 02